-- The average flow calculated by dividing total sewage wastes flow under consideration for any period of time by the number of days in that period.
+- The average flow calculated by dividing the total sewage waste flow under consideration for any period of time by the number of days in that period.

-- The Borough of Mifflinburg.
-The incorporated governing body responsible for the interpretation and administration of this Chapter.
-Reference to the "Borough" also includes the individual designated agents employed for by the Mifflinburg Borough or consultants working for the Borough of Mifflinburg.
+- The Borough of Mifflinburg; the incorporated governing body responsible for the interpretation and administration of this Part.
+Reference to the "Borough" also includes the individual designated agents employed by Mifflinburg Borough or consultants working for the Borough of Mifflinburg.